-The Department of Transport, Tourism and Sport is committed to providing information and services, which are fully accessible to all of our customers.
+The Department of Transport is committed to providing information and services, which are fully accessible to all of our customers.

 The aim with the website is to make it as accessible as possible regardless of the ability or disability of the user.
 Good design improves access for all users.

 The website has been designed in a manner that avoids clutter and provides a consistent navigation style.
 The use of colour, breadcrumbs and links to the main thematic areas on each page allows for easier navigation.

 We feel that users should be easily able to identify which category the information they require falls into.

 Some of the information on this website is available in PDF format to provide for easier reading and printing of documents.
 This format is not always accessible.
 Newer PDF documents are being created in accessible PDF format but many of the documents on site predate that particular format.

 Adobe Reader is required to view PDF files on this site.
 A free copy can be downloaded from theAdobe website (external link).